rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

 password=<administrator password>
 ```

-Save the file.
-Once saved, run the command `yarn deploy` from within the `plugin-lifecycle` folder and confirm success.

-You can confirm that this was successful by logging into the HTML5 Provider Tenant and determine if `Plugin Lifecycle Management` is in the humburger dropdown:
+3. Run `yarn deploy` to deploy the plug-in to vCD based on the parameters you specified.
+You can confirm that plug-in installation was successful by logging into the HTML5 Provider Tenant portal (`https://yourvcd.domain.com/provider`) and verify that `Plugin Lifecycle Management` is in the humburger dropdown:

 ![alt-text](/docs/img/image1.png)

-Once confirmed, we can then start configuration of the Rubrik Extension
+Once confirmed, we can then start configuration of the Rubrik extension

-### Deploy Rubrik Extension
+## Deploy Rubrik Extension

-Download the latest release from the Release Tab: https://github.com/rubrikinc/rubrik-extension-for-vcd/releases
+1. Download the latest release from [https://github.com/rubrikinc/rubrik-extension-for-vcd/releases](https://github.com/rubrikinc/rubrik-extension-for-vcd/releases)

-We now need to upload this to vCD - start by opening the `Plugin Lifecycle Management` from the HTML5 Provider Portal
+2. Open `Plugin Lifecycle Management` from the HTML5 Provider Portal

 ![alt-text](/docs/img/image1.png)